 I'm Hispanic.
 I live in a trailer park that I also work at on weekends.
 And I am a substitute custodian for the company up the street.
 Coming here, I do feel very comfortable, although when I do walk into the classroom [and] people [first] notice me, I do look more thuggish.
 I wear baggy shorts and all that.
-But when people genuinely get to know me, they see that [I'm a] qood person and usually I find ... friends very easily.
+But when people genuinely get to know me, they see that [I'm a] good person and usually I find ... friends very easily.

 Commented [WKA14]: Regardless of demographic background or characteristics, nearly every student expressed a feeling of inclusion.
 Share this with Kevin.
-Shared with Kevin on April 30, 2020.